 Security: The 16thSt main entrance doors near the elevator will remain unlocked.
 You are responsible for making a drop off/pick up plan with your student.
 Students should NOT run around outside the building while waiting for pick up rides.
 They should wait inside the building.
 It is strongly suggested you come in in to see the space and see what works best for you.
 If students drive themselves, it might be a good idea to come together before the first rehearsal and see the options.
 There is ample lighting in all parking lots and along 15thSt.

 Policy on School Music Participation for youth orchestra members

-It is important to us that all students and their parents are familiar with the school music policy of Holland Symphony Youth Orchestras and that they understand our support and enhancement of the school music programs.
+It is important to us that all students and their parents are familiar with the school music policy of Holland Symphony Youth Orchestras and that they understand our support and enhancement of the school band and orchestra programs.
 We is grateful for the excellent support and encouragement we have received from school music directors.
 We depend upon their recommendations for possible youth orchestra candidates and for promoting HSYO.
 Without their endorsement, HSYO could not exist.